 Kayleigh Garthwaite, Ruth Patrick, Maddy Power, Anna Tarrant, and Rosalie Warnock for their anthology COVID-19 Collaborations: Researching Poverty and Low-Income Family Life during the Pandemic.

-Watch the celebration of the winnershere.
+Watch the celebration of the winners here.

 Share this article: